 More Time to Sell

-Lets you sell your current home at a fair price rather than accepting a rushed or discounted offer.
+Allows the buyer to sell their current home at a fair price rather than accepting a rushed or discounted offer.

 Less Stressful Transition